 Section of the Actthe emergency decision. - (e) An agency shall give notice of an order to the extent practicable to the person to which the agency action is directed.
-The order is effective when issued. - (f) After issuing an order pursuant to this section, an agency shall proceed as soon as feasible to conduct an adjudication following contested case procedure under Section 403 or, if appropriate under this [article], informal adjudication under Sections 405 and 406, in order to resolve the issues underlying the temporary, interim relief. - (g) The agency record in an emergency adjudication consists of any testimony or records

-- 1 concerning the matter that were considered or prepared by the agency.
-The agency shall - 2 maintain those records as its official record. - (h) On issuance of an order under this section, the person against which the agency action is directed may obtain judicial review without exhausting administrative remedies.
+The order is effective when issued. - (f) After issuing an order pursuant to this section, an agency shall proceed as soon as practicable feasible to practicable feasible to provides an opportunity for a hearing conduct an adjudication following contested case procedure under Section 403 or, if appropriate under this [article], informal adjudication under Sections 405 and 406, in order to resolve the issues underlying the temporary, interim relief. - (g) The agency record in an emergency adjudication consists of any testimony or records concerning the matter that were considered or prepared by the agency.
+The agency shall maintain those records as its official record. - (h) On issuance of an order under this section, the person against which the agency action is directed may obtain judicial review without exhausting administrative remedies.